djmasde/catwm/README.md

    -Prevents catwm crash, with nest if, in increase() void.

-   -Trivial changes in config.def.h and config.h.
+   -Trivial changes in config.def.h, config, and catwm.1.

 * 11.04.15